a7m-1st/klypt/README.md

 1. **Role Management:** Students and educators follow distinct data schemas, requiring careful handling across all logic layers, especially when performing shared operations such as importing or modifying class data.
 2. **Model Context Handling:** Since models operate on isolated prompts, we had to implement a mechanism to pass relevant data before invoking model operations—ensuring the AI responds with appropriate context.
 3. **Voice Input Limitations:** Gemma 3n’s voice input is capped at around 30 seconds.
-To work around this, we opted to integrate external Text-to-Speech (TTS) tools, allowing users to transcribe voice inputs into text manually for consistent performance.
+To work around this, we opted to use external Text-to-Speech (TTS) tools, allowing users to transcribe voice inputs into text manually for consistent performance.
 4. **Class Data Synchronization During Import:** When importing a class, all existing klyps tied to the same class ID are overwritten.
 To preserve data integrity, we added logic to prevent users who are not the original authors from modifying or appending to that class, keeping contributions isolated.
 5. **App Bundling and Distribution:** Packaging an AI-powered app with large models is non-trivial.
 We drew inspiration from the Google AI Edge Gallery and implemented model packaging via Hugging Face access tokens, allowing us to keep the app lightweight while downloading models on demand.
 6. **Class Creation Workflow:** Initially, the app auto-generated classes when class context wasn’t passed between screens, leading to unexpected class duplication and data loss—especially after switching models in the LLM Chat interface.
 We resolved this by requiring users to explicitly select or create a class before proceeding, making the workflow predictable and robust.